 This quote changed my life.
-This book, changed how I operate.
-And I owe a lot of my wisdom and tranquility to this book.
+This book changed how I operate.
+And I owe a lot of my wisdom and tranquillity to this book.
 Read it if you haven’t.
 You won’t regret it, trust me.

 The higher you rise, the more stones people will pelt at you.
 Therefore, you’re obviously doing something right.